adhisivanmadasamy/JestryxLegends/README.md

 3. Ekin Dogan - Designer
 4. Yiwen Zhang

-This is a multiplayer FPS Tactical Shooter game targerted for Windows platform.
+This is a multiplayer FPS Tactical Shooter game targerted for Windows platform
 Story:
 In a post apocalyptic world, A city "Ancard" is the major survior.
 Due to the emergence of Radium-T, Scarcity of resources occured.
 All the lands become unfit for crops, animals, humans, greenary, and everything.
 Ancard is only city that sustained greenary and a modern civilisation.
 This is because of